 The other factor changing the common law formulation of liability is the application of a state's prescribed burning law, which may provide a shield from liability if the Owner or Burner complies with the statute.
-These statues frequently distinguish between damage caused by fire and damage resulting from smoke, and may limit liability for one but not the other.
-Even when the statute states there is a limit on liability, it is important to examine what the statute specifically says.
+These statutes frequently distinguish between damage caused by fire and damage resulting from smoke, and may limit liability for one but not the other.
+Even when the statute establishes a limit on liability, it is important to examine what the statute specifically says.
 For example, some statutes say there is no liability for smoke except when the burn was conducted negligently.
 Other than eliminating nuisance as a basis for damages, this statute is in reality no shield-it is a restatement of the common law.
 The only significant potential limitation on liability is if the statute adopts a gross negligence exception instead of an ordinary or simple negligence exception.

-Table 1 on page 11 summarizes the liability standard for each Southern state, including torts of negligence and nuisance and court decisions interpreting such statutes since 2017.
-In the table, we've defined the statutory discussion on nuisance as either "Silent," which means that the statute does not address nuisance specifically, but compliance with the statute indicates the unavailability of nuisance as a cause of action, or "Eliminates," which means that the statute specifically eliminates causes of action premised on nuisance if the prescribed burn complies with the statute(s)."
+Table 1 summarizes the liability standard for each Southern state, including recent court decisions interpreting such statutes.
+In the table, we've defined the statutory discussion on nuisance as either "Silent," which means that the statute does not address nuisance specifically, but compliance with the statute indicates the unavailability of nuisance as a cause of action, or "Eliminates," which means that the statute specifically eliminates causes of action premised on nuisance if the prescribed burn complies with the statute(s).